Now accepting Telehealth appointments. Schedule a virtual visit.

 While those who participate in certain activities like dance, gymnastics, and other running and jumping sports may have a higher risk of Achilles tendon injuries, anyone can be affected.
 Damage to the tendon can occur through acute injury or chronic irritation.

 Only severe injuries with torn tendons require surgery.
 Minor and moderate Achilles injuries can heal on their own.
 Home care and medical treatment can speed your recovery.
-As sports medicine specialists, the team at Joint Regeneration of Lake Oconee is your first call when you suffer an Achilles tendon injury.
+As sports medicine specialists, the team at Joint Regeneration is your first call when you suffer an Achilles tendon injury.

 The role of the Achilles tendon